 Any unlawful act or violation of any of the provisions of this chapter upon the part of any agent or employee of a business or trade school shall not be cause for the revocation of the certificate of approval unless it shall appear to the satisfaction of the Department that any 1 or more of the controlling officers, members or managing employees had guilty knowledge thereof.14 Del.
 C. 1953, § 8525; 58 Del.
 Laws, c.
 544; 71 Del.
 Laws, c.
 180, § 190;

-(a) Any person or corporation violating this chapter shall, if a person, be punished by a fine not to exceed $500, or by imprisonment for a period not to exceed 1 year, or both such fine and imprisonment; and, if a corporation, shall be punished by a fine not to exceed $1,000.
-Any officer or agent of a corporation or member or agent of a copartnership or association, shall be subject to the penalties herein prescribed for individuals; and the State’s attorney for the county where such offense is committed shall prosecute all persons violating this chapter upon proper complaint being made.
+(a) Any person found to be violating this chapter shall, if an individual, be punished by a fine of a minimum of $500 for each offense, or by imprisonment for a period not to exceed 1 year, or both; and, if an artificial entity, shall be punished by a fine of a minimum of $1,000 for each offense.
+Any organization or representative of an organization is subject to the penalties herein prescribed for individuals.

 Any applicant seeking incorporation under Title 8 in order to conduct a private business or trade school within the State shall first seek approval as an applicant to conduct a business or trade school in accordance with this chapter.
 Upon approval of such applicant and the issuance of a certificate to conduct a private business or trade school, the Department of Education shall notify the Secretary of State of such approval.
 At any time that a certificate of approval is denied or revoked by the Department of Education, the applicant for that certificate shall no longer be authorized to conduct classes as a private business or trade school in the State, other provisions of a corporate charter notwithstanding.14 Del.
 C. 1953, § 8527; 58 Del.
 Laws, c.
 544; 71 Del.
 Laws, c.
 180, § 190;